fhfuih/fhfuih.github.io/content/campus-collective-memory/introduction.en.md

 上方可以切换语言 / Switch Language

-Title of the Project: Community Co-creation of Collective Memory

-Project leader: Mr. HUANG Zeyu (zhuangbi@connect.ust.hk)

-Supervisor / Primary Investigator(s): Prof. MA Xiaojuan (mxj@cse.ust.hk)

 > Please read through this page and find the **sign up link at the bottom**.

 You are invited to participate in a research study that aims to explore the co-creation of the community's collective memory.
 You will play with a location-based mobile application with physical exertion (think of Pokemon Go) and the metaphor for memory postcards.

-Should you participate in this study, **your posts (not including comments) must be in a storytelling manner and related to your specific memories of the university and the campus**, although they need not to be super long or super rhetorical.
-The topics can be (but not limited to) personal experiences, reflections, past events, campus tips, etc. Please **refrain from posting overly short and simple content without elaboration**.
+You will freely try using the app, posting your own memories related to HKUST and interacting with others' memories.

 You will be rewarded 25HKD~75HKD Starbucks HK coupons according to the following criteria:
 * Base (minimum) 25HKD: post ≥4 memories, read ≥12 memories (in total) in ≥8 regions.